sgalizia/sa-2018-landing-page/P05-Grouping-Elements/content.md

 But why would we want to group our HTML content into _containers_?

 Grouping our HTML content in containers makes it easier for us to target our elements with class and id selectors.
-This, in turn, makes it easier for us to position and style via CSS.
+This, in turn, makes it easier for us to position and style HTML via CSS.

 Let's look at our bread and butter for grouping HTML content: the `<div>` tag.